PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 Unfortunately, the investors who bought in and pumped up the price usually lose a lot of money, and that is how a pump and dump scheme works.

-Pump and Dump Example
+Example of Pump and Dump Scam

 Let’s look at the hypothetical Power Sports Corp., which recently went public because their goal is to open offices in 5 new states, and they decided that an IPO would help them achieve that goal quickly.